ORNL/DataFed/doc_source/source/user/cli/guide.rst

    Before attempting to upload raw data, ensure that the Globus endpoint associated with the machine where you use DataFed is active.

-Here is how we would put raw data into record (via Globus):
+Here is how we would put raw data into a record (via Globus):

 .. code:: bash